Hello World in Modula-2

 Modula-2 was created by Niklaus Wirth (1934-2024), who also designed Pascal.
 The name “Modula” comes from modular programming - the language’s central concept.

-In 1978, when Modula-2 emerged, most systems programming was done in assembly or C. Modula-2 proved you could write operating systems, compilers, and device drivers in a high-level language with strong type safety.
+In the late 1970s, when Modula-2 emerged, most systems programming was done in assembly or C. Modula-2 proved you could write operating systems, compilers, and device drivers in a high-level language with strong type safety.
 The entire Lilith workstation OS was written in Modula-2.

-Today, Modula-2’s module system lives on in Go (designed by Wirth’s student), Rust, and even modern JavaScript/TypeScript modules.
+Today, Modula-2’s module system concepts live on in Go (co-designed by Wirth’s student Robert Griesemer) and influenced many subsequent module systems in modern languages.

 Performance Note